The Brazos Valley Symphony & Friends Association of the Symphony Orchestra announce:

 - The student selects any movement from any concerto for any instrument, not to exceed 12 minutes in length.

-- The student must submit a good quality recording of his or her performance – with or without piano accompaniment – and the application form, both of which must be received in the Brazos Valley Symphony Office by close of business on September 28, 2018 if hand delivering, postmarked by September 28, 2018 if mailing.
+- The student must submit a good quality recording of his or her performance – with or without piano accompaniment – and the application form, both of which must be received by September 20, 2019.
 Late entries will be rejected.
-The entry must be submitted on compact disk.
-There should be NO markings on the entry disk.
+The entry must be submitted via UNMARKED CD or PLAIN BLACK FLASHDRIVE.
+There should be NO identifying information on the entry.

 - The entries will be assigned a number and will be judged anonymously by Marcelo Bussiki, Music Director & Conductor of the Brazos Valley Symphony.

 - Up to five finalists will be selected by mid-October, and will be notified by mail, shortly thereafter.

-- The finalists will be invited to perform their selection before a panel of three judges and an audience on November 11, 2018 at 3pm at Our Saviour's Lutheran Church in College Station.
-A piano accompanist is provided for the finals and the piano will be provided.
+- The finalists will be invited to perform their selection before a panel of three judges and an audience on November 17, 2019 at 3pm at TBD location.
+A required piano accompanist is provided for the finals and the piano will be provided as well.
 Students must also have their music memorized for the performance.

 - A winner and first and second runners-up will be named at the conclusion of the finals competition.
 All three will receive plaques.